Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/troubleshooting.md

 ## Troubleshooting Issues
 > Below you will find a list of common problems and their solutions
+#
+### Sound and Rotation not Working
+> Reboot to recovery and flash latest [UEFI](https://github.com/n00b69/woa-beryllium/releases/tag/UEFI)
 ### Installation failed
 Seems you have not followed proper instruction.
-Download _windows esd image_ only from mentioned link and it must be in _Download_ folder of your phone's internal storage.
+Download installation file only from mentioned link and you Phone memory must have at least 6GB free space.
+#
 ### Touch does not work after sleep
 > Reboot your device.
 This issue seems to not have a fix.
 #